-The Power Foods That Combat Stress During the Holidays – And How Home Care Can Help
+The Power Foods to Reduce Stress During the Holidays – And How Home Care Can Help

 As much joy as the holiday season brings, there’s also often an overwhelming level of stress, particularly for busy family caregivers who are already stretched thin.
 The additional responsibilities of shopping, baking, attending parties and events, and so much more can make it difficult to feel that all is calm and bright!